markshannon/New-C-API-for-Python/DesignPrinciples.md

 ## Consistency

 The API should be consistent in naming, and usage.
-It should be possible to know what an API function does from its name and argument.
-At least, once familiar with the API.
+It should be possible to infer what an API function does from its name and argument.

 ## Minimum of implicit state